 Customer-centric product strategy is hard.
 With traditional tools, product managers struggle to keep track of user feedback, commit to a solution too early without conducting real discovery, and spend all day fielding questions about what they're releasing next and why.
 With Productboard, product teams understand what users really need, prioritize what to build based on clear goals, and rally everyone in their organization around a roadmap.

 Your Features board helps you decide what to build next.
 Gather all your ideas into one place, surface the most promising ideas, and plan your upcoming releases.

 All of your features ideas live in a single flexible hierarchy.
 Think of your hierarchy like a filing cabinet - but one you can sort, filter, search, and rearrange easily.
-Add features (and subfeatures) to your board, then create different views to see your features displayed in useful ways.
+Add features (and subfeatures) to your hierarchy, then create different boards to see your features displayed in useful ways.

 Figure out what to build next by answering two critical questions: What do my users need most?
 And what will help sustain and grow our business?

 Productboard offers many different ways to support your team's prioritization process:

 - Sort and filter by user impact score to surface your top-requested feature ideas.

 - Use the effort field to find feature ideas with a good ROI.

 - Create drivers to score features against your most important criteria.